-* I substituted lemon juice for the brandy, but if you decide to use lemon brandy, simply mix it in with the rest of the ingredients.
+*** I substituted lemon juice for the brandy, but if you decide to use brandy, simply mix it in with the rest of the ingredients.

 Directions for Preparing the Ingredients:

-- In a large mixing bowl, cream together softened butter and sugar.
+- In a large mixing bowl, beat eggs lightly until they are foamy, and then add the butter pieces and sugar.

 - Add the lemon juice or brandy, the nutmeg, and the allspice and stir until combined.

 - Gradually add flour, stirring until fully combined.

 - Dredge raisins, currants, and citron in flour to keep them from sinking to the bottom of the pudding.
 (I combined them all in a bowl and then used a strainer to sift away the extra flour.)

 - Fold in the fruit until well incorporated with the other ingredients.

 Puddings can be a tad bit tricky (hence Mrs. Cratchet’s trepidation that the pudding might not turn out), and they require a time when you will be home for about 6 hours and able to come into the kitchen to check on the water level every so often, but when they turn out right, they are well worth the effort!